 Events Calendar

-With a dedicated staff of over forty teachers, aides and support personnel, the school serves the needs of approximately 200 students in grades Pre-Kindergarten through 8th, both in the classroom and through the school’s After Care Program.
+The school serves the needs of students in grades Pre-K3 through 8th.
 The school welcomes students of all faiths who accept the mission statement and beliefs of the school.

 The tradition of providing quality Catholic education for students in the Thunderbolt/Wilmington Island area began in 1951 with the opening of Nativity School at Nativity Church, Thunderbolt.
 Two Sisters of Mercy, Sister Kiernan Davis and Sister Finbarr Kane, began teaching forty-two students in grades one through four.
 With the cooperation of Father John A. Morris, the pastor, folding walls were installed in the Parish Hall, and the combined third and fourth grades were taught there.
 The combined first and second grades were taught in a classroom at St. Mary’s Home, less than one mile away.